-Cultural and symbolic dimension of the site: The relationship of the site to the surrounding community is unusual, both for its public use as a park, and the involvement of the community in its management.
-The vast scale, the engineering innovation, and the buildings' architectural design 'represented a new threshold in Toronto's history of public infrastructure and design' (THA).
-The plant has been used in dozens of films and television series as a prison, clinic, or headquarters.
-Its construction is a central part of Michael Ondaatje's 1987 novel In the Skin of the Lion.
+Cultural and symbolic dimension: The relationship of the site to the surrounding community is unusual, both for its public use as a park, and the involvement of the community in its management.
+The vast scale, the engineering innovation, and the buildings' architectural design 'represented a new threshold in Toronto's history of public infrastructure and design'.
+The plant has been used in dozens of films and television series as a prison, clinic or headquarters.
+Its construction is a central part of Michael Ondaatje's 1987 novel In the skin of the lion.

-Comparative analysis: During the early decades of the 20th century, engineering criteria combined with social priorities made wastewater treatment plants into important public works projects, and this is reflected in their architecture.
-The R C Harris Filtration Plant, Calgary's Glenmore Water Treatment Plant and Milwawkee's Linnwood Water Treatment Plant were all built as Depression-era 'make-work' programmes.
+Comparative analysis: During the early decades of the 20th century, engineering criteria combined with social priorities made water-treatment plants important public works projects, and this is reflected in their architecture.
+The R. C. Harris filtration plant, Calgary's Glenmore and Milwaukee's Linnwood water-treatment plant were all built as Depression-era 'make-work' programmes.